kslg/pp2-spider-quiz/README.md

 `I want to` answer five multi-choice questions.
 `So that` i can complete the quiz.

+### Correct and Incorrect Answer Logic

+`As a` Player.
+`I want to` see if the answers i select turn red or green.
+`So that` during the quiz i can see which of my answers are right or wrong.

 ### Countdown Timer

 `As a` Player.